blconstructs/fmAPILab/README.md

 # fmAPILab
-A laboratory for native API integration with FileMaker.
+A client-side laboratory and sandbox for native API testing in FileMaker.